HomeGeek RockThe Birth of Wizard Rock

 That place was Norwood, Massachusetts, not far from Boston.
 Two brothers – Paul and Joe DeGeorge, born in 1979 and 1987 respectively – were interested in science, mathematics, and more significantly, music.
 Paul was a member of a local synth-pop band called The Secrets, for instance, while Joe performed with Ed in the Refridgerators.

 Paul DeGeorge was also a fan of the DIY-ethos of punk, as well as “oddball” bands like The Zambonis, which exclusively performed songs about hockey, and BlöödHag, a death metal band from Seattle that relied on science fiction for their repertoire.
 Having read all of the Harry Potter books published through 2001, Paul seized upon the idea for a band that sang songs from the perspective of characters in Harry Potter.
-He was so inspired that he even came up with what he considered the perfect name for such a band – Harry and the Potters.
+He even came up with what he considered the perfect name for such a band – Harry and the Potters.

 Nothing came of the idea until June 22, 2002, when the two brothers organized a backyard concert featuring The Secrets and Ed in the Refridgerators.
 Unfortunately many of their fellow musicians failed to arrive on time, and even though attendance itself was sparse, Paul and Joe wanted to perform nonetheless.
 Paul resurrected his Harry and the Potters idea and pitched it to Joe, who liked it.
 The two brothers quickly wrote five short songs and performed them that evening, introducing themselves individually as Harry Potter, each from different years at Hogwarts.

 Wizard rock might have died that night if it wasn’t for the publication of the fifth book in the Harry Potter series, The Order of the Phoenix, in June 2003.
 The hype leading to its release inspired the DeGeorge brothers to revisit their one-off performance as Harry and the Potters.
-A demo tape of the songs they had previously written was recorded and dropped off at Boston-area Borders bookshops with a note asking if they could perform in the store on the day of the book release.
+A demo tape of the songs they had previously written was recorded and dropped off at Boston-area Borders bookshops with a note asking if they could perform in the store on the day of the release.

 To their surprise, Paul and Joe DeGeorge were not only invited to perform at one but five different Borders in the Greater Boston area.
 Realizing that the number of stores coincided with the number of songs they had, the two brothers quickly composed an entire album’s worth of Harry and the Potters material and released it two months before The Order of the Phoenix was published.